-Blood collection and analysis is one of the most important diagnostic procedure available to clinician within healthcare.
-Its data is relied upon in the clinical setting for interpretation of pathological signs and symptoms.
+Blood collection and analysis is one of the most important diagnostic procedures available to clinicians within healthcare.
+Its data is relied upon in the clinical setting for the interpretation of pathological signs and symptoms.

 Phlebotomy for Blood Collection

-Surgical opening or puncture of a vein to withdraw blood or to introduce fluid is called phlebotomy.
-The person who performs phlebotomy is called a phlebotomist, although doctors, nurses & medical laboratory scientists.
+The surgical opening or puncture of a vein to withdraw blood or to introduce fluid is called phlebotomy.
+The person who performs phlebotomy is called a phlebotomist, doctor, nurse & medical laboratory scientist.

 Requirements for Blood Collection

 - Specimen containers (or evacuated tube system) – plain and with various anticoagulants

 - Adhesive dressings

 - Rack to hold specimen upright during the process of filling

 - A puncture-resistant disposal container should also be available

 - NEEDLES should not be too fine/ too large/ too long